Skip to main content

 Please note, the Traffic Processing takes part in the routing process.

 • Orig Rules - for calls originated from a Client.
 It's applied during the call authorization and affects all next steps.
-If the VCS doesn't take part in the authorization process and only receives an accounting data from the softswitch, orig type will be only applied for orig call leg (orig CDR record).
+If JeraSoft Billing doesn't take part in the authorization process and only receives an accounting data from the softswitch, orig type will be only applied for orig call leg (orig CDR record).

 • Term Rules - for calls terminated to a Client.
 It's applied to a term leg (term CDR record of a call) after receiving an accounting data and before the billing process.